-Imagine stepping off your bus, ferry, or train at Hoboken Terminal and onto a new pedestrian plaza at Hudson Place.
-From spring to fall, you can shop at the downtown farmers’ market and enjoy expanded outdoor seating at adjacent restaurants and bars.
+Imagine stepping off your bus, ferry, or train at Hoboken Terminal and onto a new public plaza at Hudson Place.
+From spring to fall, you can shop at the downtown farmers’ market, and enjoy expanded outdoor seating at adjacent restaurants and bars.
 A pop-up holiday market brings cheer to the cold winter months.
-Year-round, Hoboken has a new, safe, and welcoming civic space at its namesake transit hub.
+Year-round, Hoboken has a safe, and welcoming civic space at its namesake transit hub.

-Hudson Place Today: Congested and Inefficient for Everyone
+Hudson Place Today: Congested, Dangerous, and Inefficient for Everyone

 Despite being one of the streets most heavily used by pedestrians, the crosswalks at Hudson Place are often blocked during morning and evening peak travel periods, because the current configuration of Hoboken’s street grid in the blocks surrounding Hoboken Terminal feeds significant vehicle volume onto Hudson Place.